 I could just focus on the library.

 My workflow updated after a year or two.
-From time to time I went to an internet cafe and we had also a connection at school.
-Eventually, I got a modem for my home pc!
+I went to an internet cafe from time to time, and we also had a connection at school.
+Eventually, I got a modem for my home PC!
 I won’t lie that I didn’t spend a lot of time being not productive.
 Just browsing the net.
 But still, it was a limited experience when we compare it to our current state.
-And the cost for an hour of browsing was still high.
+And the cost for an hour of browsing was still high, so I had to limit it (time, not GB downloaded!).
 There was no Facebook, Twitter, or other social media.
-I often downloaded pages with tutorials, so that I could read them offline later.
+I often downloaded pages with tutorials so that I could read them offline later.

-After Allegro I learned OpenGL 1.1⁄1.2 (via OpenGL SuperBible 1st edition!).
-At that time, I had more or less full internet connection.
+After Allegro I learned OpenGL 1.1/1.2 (via OpenGL SuperBible (1st edition).
+At that time, I had a more or less full internet connection.
 My workflow wasn’t radically changed.
 I could focus and just play with the code and graphics.
 Still, there were a lot of online incentives.

 What was the main advantage of being partially offline?
 I could focus better on my tasks.